7 Best Clean Boost Pedals (2023) – No Hiss, Pure Bliss

 JHS is a respected pedal company out of Kansas City, Missouri, with highly desirable models of all types.
 The Prestige Buffer brings that level of quality and functionality into a simple yet effective boost pedal that is sturdy and convenient to use.

-The JHS Prestige Buffer is a rugged one-knob mini pedal that gives you a clean boost and is sure to fit in any pedalboard.
+The JHS Prestige Buffer is a rugged one-knob mini pedal that is sure to fit in any pedalboard.
 On its small front panel, right below the only knob, there is a drawing of a top hat with some rabbit ears coming out.
 Besides being cute, this small doodle is an accurate representation of what this unassuming pedal offers.

-We used our Fender Strat in conjunction with our Twin Reverb amp for this review.
-At simple sight, this may look like a simple boost pedal, but the real trick is how it boosts.
+We used our Fender Strat in conjunction with our Twin Reverb for this review.
+At first sight, this may look like a simple boost, but the real trick is how it boosts.
 When we set the knob at some point between zero and 25% and got a transparent boosted tone.
 We then switched to a long 20-foot cable and noticed a loss of high-frequencies when the pedal was on bypass.
 However, when boosted at around 20%, we were able to recover some of the lost frequencies.

 When we turned the knob up further, we naturally got a greater tone boost.
 We found that the sweet spot of this pedal is with the knob turned to somewhere between 25 to 50%, where we got a great boosted tone for solos or for carrying a melody line.

 Finally, the remaining 50 to 100% gave us a nice clean drive, great for pushing our tube amp just beyond the breakup point.
-Here is where we’d go into some grittier bluesy territory.
-And although the Prestige Buffer is a clean boost, it paired nicely with our Ibanez Tube Screamer, as well as our EHX Big Muff.
+Here is where we’d go into some grittier bluesy territory – and although the Prestige Buffer is a boost, it paired nicely with our Ibanez Tube Screamer, as well as our EHX Big Muff.

-In short, a fantastic clean boost pedal that is truly simple and straightforward, but can be used in creative ways to get the exact boost you need depending on the application and context.
+In short, a fantastic pedal that is truly clean, simple and straightforward, but can be used in creative ways to get the exact boost you need depending on the application and context.

-Verdict: The JHS Prestige Buffer is a well-built mini pedal that offers you a clean boost.
+Verdict: The JHS Prestige Buffer is a well-built mini pedal that offers you a variety of boosted tones with one simple control.
 It can be used for bringing back some lost frequencies on long cable runs, or even to push your tube amp beyond its breakup point, hitting that sweet tonal spot.

 Best Budget